 - We will notify all families of students who were in class with but not adjacent to the infected individual that their child was near the infected individual, and we do not require their child to self-isolate.

 - We will notify the families of students who sat adjacent to the infected individual for a class period (or longer) that their child was near the infected individual.
-Those students would be required to quarantine and/or produce a negative COVID-19 test before returning to school.
+Those students would be required to quarantine before returning to school—even if they produce a negative COVID test.

 Will will also be sending a daily COVID update (see below) notifying our community if any students were sent home that day due to being symptomatic.